Hassaanmk/Hassaanmk/README.md

   **About Me**

+- AI and NLP Intern at DOAZ - AI company revoutionalizing construction industry.

+- 🔬 Research Assistant at MBZUAI in VILA-LAB under **Dr. Zhiqiang Shen**.

+-  Published **DRAG: Distilling RAG for SLMs from LLMs, framework published in ACL-Main 2025**.
+Available at: https://arxiv.org/abs/2506.01954

--  Machine Learning researcher at Additech-Sim, project lead.
+-  Ex- Machine Learning researcher at Additech-Sim, project lead.

--  Final Year Student Electrical engineering student working on a **Autonomous SLAM-Based interactive Bot**.

 -  🏆 Published research paper on **Reinforcement Learning for Shaft Hub Connection** in SCAP 2024.

-- 🔬 Research Assistant at MBZUAI under **Dr. Zhiqiang Shen**, focusing on **Knowledge retrieval and hallucination reduction from LLMs**.
+- Electrical engineering graduate from National University Of Sciences and Technology, Batch 2021-2025.
+Worked on **Autonomous SLAM-Based interactive Bot** as FYP.

-- 💡 Passionate about **AI, Robotics, and Deep Learning**
+- 💡 Passionate about **NLP, Robotics, and Deep Learning**

 </div>